-Shifra Goldman is a pioneer in the study of Latin American Art and a social art historian.
-Part of her life’s work has been to “deflect and correct the stereotypes, distortions, and Eurocentric misunderstandings that have plagued all serious approaches to Latino Art history since the 50s” (Dimensions of the Americas, Goldman 1996, pgs.
+Shifra Goldman was an Art historian and pioneer in the study of Latin American and Latino art.
+As an activist for Latino art, part of her life's work in her own words was to “deflect and correct the stereotypes, distortions, and Eurocentric misunderstandings that have plagued all serious approaches to Latino Art history since the 50s” (Dimensions of the Americas, Goldman 1996, pgs.
 36, 37).
-She has taught art history in the Los Angeles area for over 20 years.
-Goldman is known as an advocate critic who has a hemispheric scope that is informed from her studies, travels and relationships with many artists.
-Goldman has contributed to her field both as a prolific writer and as an activist for Latino Art.
+She taught college level art history in the Los Angeles area for over 20 years.
+Goldman is known as a prolific writer and advocate critic who had a hemispheric scope informed from her studies, travels and relationships with many artists.

-Goldman was able to go back to UCLA while in her mid 30s to finish her undergraduate work; she received a B.A. in art in 1963.
+Goldman was able to go back to UCLA while in her mid 30s to finish her undergraduate studies; receiving a B.A in art in 1963.
 She then studied art history at Cal State Los Angeles were she received a Masters in Art History in 1966.
-She has taught at numerous colleges in the Los Angeles area.
-In 1971 she started teaching art history at Rancho Santiago College in Santa Ana, CA.
+She taught at numerous colleges in the Los Angeles area.

 In the 1970s she had the challenge of breaking new ground in her doctoral study of Latin American Art at UCLA.
 Contemporary Mexican Painting in a Time of Change, her first book, is based on her theses of 1977 titled “Nueva Presencia, the Human Image in Contemporary Mexican Art.”
 She presented her thesis for her PhD in art history which she received from UCLA, with a specialization in modern Latin America.
 In 1994 she became a Research Associate with the Latin American Center at UCLA and taught art history there.
 Goldman is also Professor Emeritus from Santa Ana College, Santa Ana, CA.